 Virtually all countries have public holidays, religious or otherwise.
 The festivities may temporarily disrupt your holiday and some religious holidays such as Ramadan, which is celebrated in many Muslim countries, may result in a reduction of facilities, entertainment and a restriction on alcohol.
 Also, please note that excursions to religious sites, churches and temples will often have strict dress code policies (e.g. Vatican City, Rome).

 The hygiene and care of animals overseas differs vastly from what we are used to at home.
-We suggest that your client does not feed or play with animals, domestic or wild, whilst abroad and ensure that children are not allowed to do so.
-Please advise your client that if they are bitten or scratched by an animal, to seek medical assistance immediately.
-Your client should protect themselves against insect bites also.
+We suggest that you do not feed or play with animals, domestic or wild, whilst abroad and ensure that children are not allowed to do so.
+If you are bitten or scratched by an animal, seek medical assistance immediately.
+You should also protect yourself against insect bites.

 Building and development works

 Many accommodation establishments and resorts are continuing to develop.
 Whilst we have no control over such work, as a responsible tour operator, it is important to us that you are aware of any significant building/refurbishment work that may be going on during your stay.
 General refurbishment at these establishments is necessary to maintain standards but if we are informed of such work, we will endeavour to notify you of any activity as soon as possible, however near to your departure this may be.

 Factors which can affect electricity and water supplies

 In many of the less sophisticated destinations we feature the water and electricity services struggle to keep up with the increased demands from tourism.
 Limited rainfall can put further pressure on their provision.
 Establishments do everything possible to maintain full services, however occasional power cuts and/or water restrictions may be experienced.

 Factors which can affect accommodation standards (cleanliness, insects, etc.)